Automattic/themes/outnow/readme.txt

 == Description ==

-OutNow is the perfect theme for our users who are engaged in artistic activities.
+OutNow is the perfect theme for people who are engaged in artistic activities.
 Its concise and straightforward introduction enables users to promptly select topics for their blog posts or content pages.

 == Changelog ==